 The impact of wood fuel harvesting on the environment is significant: deforestation and the destruction of mangroves is extensive, leading to increased CO2 emissions, flooding, high winds and loss of crucial wildlife habitats.

-It cuts wood fuel use by 71% and burns with a very high thermal efficiency.
+The stove cuts wood fuel use by 71% and burns with a very high thermal efficiency.
 It is designed to be used outdoors, cutting HAP.
-The stove is manufactured for us by Burn in Kenya, benefiting the regional African economy.
+The stove is manufactured for us by BURN in Kenya, benefiting the regional African economy.
 DelAgua believes it is essential to provide a high-quality stove that has the best performance, is durable, and easy to use so that families and the environment gain the maximum benefit.

 To discover more about the stove and the many benefits it delivers across 11 Sustainable Benefit Goals (SDGs) including examples from our highly successful 10 -year programme in Rwanda, click below.

 The Ministry of Petroleum and Energy is the main project partner and with whom DelAgua has a Memorandum of Understanding.